 Distemper is classically associated with a nasal discharge as shown.
-Photo by Dr. Craig Datz.
+Image Courtesy of Dr. Craig Datz.

 Most of us have heard of distemper infection for dogs and gather it is bad.
 The basic vaccine for dogs is commonly referred to as “the distemper shot,” though it also covers several infections besides distemper.
 Luckily, this is all most people ever hear of distemper.
 Thankfully, first-hand experience with this horrible disease has become limited because of widespread vaccination.
 If you are reading this, however, you probably have a dog that is suspected of having this dreaded infection.

 The typical distemper suspect is a rescue or pet store dog or puppy, usually with questionable vaccination history or an as yet incomplete vaccination series.
 The dog or puppy has been housed with other rescue dogs or with a group of dogs/puppies that have been shipped together.